spectrocloud/librarium/content/docs/04-clusters/20-cluster-groups/25-cluster-group-backups.md

 # Overview

 Palette [Virtual Clusters](/clusters/palette-virtual-clusters) are a capability that cluster groups support and that you can enable when creating a cluster group.
-The virtual cluster settings in a cluster group, by default, disable disk backups.
+By default, the virtual cluster settings in a cluster group disable disk backups.
 You can back up all the volumes within a virtual cluster using the following steps.

 # Prerequisites